-Children should be seen by a doctor after any car accident, but your child may not need to go to the emergency room if he or she does not seem to have any injuries.
+An ER doctor should see children after any car accident.
 A good rule of thumb is “better safe than sorry.”
-If you are worried that your child has been injured, emergency rooms have the equipment and training to diagnose and treat accident injuries, whereas your family doctor will probably have to refer you to a lab for x-rays and other tests.
+If you are worried that your child got hurt, emergency rooms have the equipment and training to promptly diagnose and treat accident injuries.

-If you decide not to go to the ER, you should still schedule an appointment with a doctor.
+If you decide not to go to the ER, you should still schedule an appointment with your family doctor to follow up.
 Monitor your child for symptoms or changes in behavior that could indicate an injury.
-Young children especially cannot describe what they are feeling or tell you when something isn’t right.
-See a doctor as soon as possible after the accident, even if you don’t think you child has been hurt.
+Young children especially cannot describe what they are feeling well or accurately tell you when something is wrong.

-Here are signs and signals that you should go to the ER, either right after the accident, or in the hours or days to follow:
+There are several signs that you should go to the ER, either right after the accident or in the hours or days that follow:

 - You have an infant.
-Infants are especially fragile, and even a minor impact can cause serious injuries to a baby.
+Infants are incredibly fragile, and even a minor impact can cause severe injuries to a baby.
 And an infant can’t tell you what’s wrong.

 - Your child tells you something hurts or that they feel dizzy or have a headache.

 - Your child hit their head.
-An impact to the head can lead to anything from a mild concussion to a life-changing brain injury.
+An impact on the head can lead to anything from a mild concussion to a life-changing brain injury.

-- You’re worried.
-When you are worried and anxious, your child will pick up on this.
-A trip to the ER can reassure you that your child is ok, give you a diagnosis and treatment plan, or help you understand what to watch out for.
+It’s normal to have anxiety after a car accident.
+However, you should be aware that your child will pick up on this and cause them stress.
+A trip to the ER can reassure you that your child is okay, give you a diagnosis and treatment plan, or help you understand what to watch out for.
 When you feel calmer, it can lessen your child’s distress too.

 Yes, a trip to the emergency room can help you make a strong insurance claim.
 Georgia law allows car accident victims to recover the full cost of their injuries from whoever caused the accident.
 That means you should be able to get the cost of emergency room care, other treatment for you and your children, and the cost to repair or replace your car.

-Talk to an Atlanta Car Accident Lawyer for Free
+Talk to a Car Accident Lawyer As Soon as Possible